robi-T/udacity_portfolio/README.md

 # udacity_portfolio
-Udacity portfolio is a project to showcase html and css skills by developing a portfolio web site considering responsive design
+Udacity portfolio is a project to showcase HTML5 and CSS skills by developing a responsive portfolio web page.